mellypop/curse-of-strahd/docs/Characters/Halvrest House/Lord Cordon Silvra.md

+---
+status: dead
+tags:
+  - house-of-lament
+---

-Cordon Silvra is listed as one of the former owners of [[../../Locations/Halvrest House/index|Halvrest House]] in the [[../../Items/Halvrest House/Deed to the House|Deed to the House]]
+Cordon Silvra is listed as one of the former owners of [[Halvrest House|Halvrest House]] in the [[Deed to the House|Deed to the House]]

 #house-of-lament